 However, sometimes patients wonder if veneers can be used to correct a crossbite.
 While they might be capable of improving the appearance of it, veneers can not fix or correct crossbite.
 To be able to fix a crossbite, you will need to get other dental treatments.

 In some cases, for best results, crossbite needs to be fixed first to get veneers.
 Your dentist might suggest one of the methods above such as using Invisalign for a period of time.
-Once the crossbite is fixed, and the reshaping of the teeth is done, then the veneers with corrected crossbite could be put in.
+Once the crossbite is fixed, and the reshaping of the teeth is done, then with the corrected crossbite, the veneers could be put in.

 This will not cause any problems for you and improve the quality of your dental health and aesthetics overall.
 By fixing your crossbite, you will get the best wear out of your dental veneers.